Cyrano71/FullNode-Bitcoin/README.md

 - Synchronization of the differents Nodes
 - Proof of Work
 - Verification and update of the BlockChain
+- Manage the creatopn of a Fork BlockChain
 - Create a maintainable and well organised code

 ## Getting Started